jaredmyers/wireless_survey/README.md

 # Wireless Survey Heatmap

-The goal of this application is to give a visual representation to a users home WiFi signal.
+The goal of this application is to give a visual representation to a users home WiFi signal as an aid to evaluating coverage and potential issues.
 The primary measurement is the bitrate of TCP packets from the wireless router to the measurement device.

 ![interpolation map](output/interpolation_map.png)
 ![block map](output/block_map.png)